 Statistical methods

-We use a combination of Bayesian statistical methods in a framework for phylogenetically informed comparative analyses (see Figure).
-We start off with multiple imputations of missing data resulting in a number of biased estimations based on chained equations (check Multiple Imputations section).
-We run MCMCglmm on all the imputed datasets running on 2 chains.
-Subsequently, we pool all the solutions from both chains into an ‘average’ model, on which we base all analyses and conclusions.

 Multiple imputations

 For imputation of missing data, we used the R package phylomice.
 It is an extension for the package mice, which allows for multiple imputations with the addition of taking the phylogenetic non-independence of the data into account.
 We use the method of predictive means matching (Demirtas, 2018; Little, 1988), a semi-parametric stochastic regression method in which a small set of candidate values (‘donors’) is found for each missing data point based on multiple regression model, whose predicted regression score is closest to the missing value.
 The choice of donor is then biased by the phylogenetically closer cases.
 Because the beta coefficients values in the regression models are chosen at random from the joint posterior distribution, such model introduces considerable stochastic variation, simulated by a Markov chain Monte Carlo procedure.

-This imputation method has the advantage that missing data is imputed based on values observed elsewhere in the set, so they are usually realistic.
+This imputation method has the advantage that missing data are imputed based on several values observed elsewhere in the set, so they are usually realistic.
 The pattern of missing values in our dataset is reported in the supplementary material.
 We have variables with 0 missing values - brain size, body size, origin, diurnality; and such with more than half of the values missing, i.e play (68% or 120 missing), torpor (53% or 94 missing).
 On average, the dataset contained 25% missing values, which we used as reference for the number of multiple imputations.
 Following an established rule of thumb (White, Royston, & Wood, 2011), the number of datasets we imputed was equal to the percentage of missing data – twenty-five.

 We ran the imputations for 500 iterations each, on natural log transformed continuous variables, and raw values of categorical variables (see strip plot of imputations).
 As predictors, only values with less than 35% missing values were used, which rendered 13 predictors in total.
 Convergence of the chained equations was assessed visually on the diagnostic plots of mice, using both strip plots and density plots.